precice/tutorials/partitioned-heat-conduction/README.md

 You can either couple a solver with itself or different solvers with each other.
 In any case you will need to have preCICE and the python bindings installed on your system.

-* FEniCSx.
-Install [FEniCSx](https://fenicsproject.org/download/) and the [FEniCSx-adapter](https://github.com/precice/fenicsx-adapter).
-The code is largely based on this [fenics-tutorial](https://github.com/hplgit/fenics-tutorial/blob/master/pub/python/vol1/ft03_heat.py) from [1] and has been adapted to FEniCSx.

 * FEniCS.
 Install [FEniCS](https://fenicsproject.org/download/) and the [FEniCS-adapter](https://github.com/precice/fenics-adapter).
 The code is largely based on this [fenics-tutorial](https://github.com/hplgit/fenics-tutorial/blob/master/pub/python/vol1/ft03_heat.py) from [1].

 * Nutils.
 Install [Nutils](https://nutils.org/install-nutils.html).